alfab3/PhysicsNotes/Physics Notes/Particle Physics/Particle Detectors/Analysis Values.md

-Event number
+Event number - number of the event that is currently being read

-Charged Tracks
+Charged Tracks - a physical count of how many charged tracks there are

-FCAL Showers
+FCAL Showers -
 FCAL hits
 MWPC hits
 Time-based